-Messier 22 (Great Sagittarius Cluster) - Globular Cluster
+Messier 22 (Great Sagittarius Cluster) - Globular Cluster in Sagittarius

 Messier 22 is a Globular Cluster in the Sagittarius constellation.
 Messier 22 is situated close to the celestial equator and, as such, it is at least partly visible from both hemispheres in certain times of the year.